-WASP PEST CONTROL NORTH SHORE AUCKLAND
+WASP NEST PEST CONTROL MANGERE

 Wasp pest call outs are common in Auckland in summer.
 The NZ wasp season begins around December and runs through to April.
-ACES destroys wasps nests likes the one pitcured below.
+ACES destroys wasps nests likes the one pictured below.
 As there enough wasps here to kill an adult and its in a confined space, we definitely recommend that you call a professional and do not DIY!

 Travis Watson plucked hornet wasps off his hands and arms as the insects fled from a massive nest they had built inside an old Chevrolet El Camino.

 Video shows the hornets swarming as an exterminator destroyed their nest, which stretched from the car's ceiling all the way down the driver's side seat.

 Watson, in Alliance, Ohio, near Cleveland, housed about 800 to 1,000 European hornets that had built a substantial home in "the most unusual place I've found these guys."

 "On this one, I was nervous because I've never seen a European hornet nest this big," Watson, who has worked in the field for 13 years, said.
 He said the hornets were also bouncing off a screen protecting his face.
 "How could your adrenaline not be pumping when you're doing something like this?"

 Experts say European hornets are large - with the queen measuring about 3.8cm long.
 Although Watson said they are not typically dangerous when away from their nests, "they defend their nest very aggressively."